-Making Sure Your Spousal Support Is Fair And Adequate
+We Can Help Make Sure Your Spousal Support Award Is Fair And Adequate

 Alimony, also known as spousal support, can be a complex issue in a divorce.
 The courts consider alimony on a case-by-case basis and weigh different factors when awarding spousal maintenance; so it is important to work with a lawyer who understands how these factors apply to your unique financial situation.

 At The Day Law Office in Spring Hill, Florida, our family law lawyers will help you understand your rights and obligations regarding alimony, while guiding you through the process.
 To discuss your case with an experienced attorney at our law firm, call us at 888-326-9553.

 Questions about alimony and spousal support awards in Florida?
 Read our frequently asked questions page, or contact us for answers to your specific situation.

 During a divorce, the court may grant alimony to either of the spouses if one of the parties has a need for financial maintenance and the other is able to pay.
 The court considers many different factors, including: